Investing for Beginners: Complete Guide to Getting Started

 Contributions to a traditional IRA qualify as a deduction on your yearly tax bill.
 Contributions to a Roth retirement account do not.

 While you can open an IRA through either a bank or a brokerage firm, we suggest going with a brokerage.
-Bank IRAs are usually limited to super-conservative investment options, like CDs, which have low potential growth.
+Bank IRAs are usually limited to super-conservative investment options, like CDs.
 Opening an IRA with a brokerage firm will give you access to a full array of investments.

 Taxable Brokerage Account